hassanshaikley/AOTB/Notes.md

 Now:
-  FRONT END UPDATE METHOD FOR GAME DEFINITELY ISNT FINISHING!
-CODE AT THE BOTTOM WAS NOT EXECUTING FUCK All hitboxes are mucked
-  Fly CD 1 not displaying
-  Make attacks work on tabbed out users
+  Display Hitbox on meelee attacks or something like that Make attacks work on tabbed out users
   Unclutter global namespace
   Swipe animation
-  Sometimes own bomb hurts you sometimes it doesn't
+  Sometimes own bomb hurts you sometimes it doesnt lol

   Let config report on cooldown, and turn that into what tooltip used